rwaldron/tc39-notes/es8/2017-03/mar-23.md

 BE: I work with someone who thinks we should all just use UTC.

-MJ: No
+MJ: No.

 MPT: When is the sun out?
-That's a timezone
+That's a timezone.

 _laughter_